TNuzzi/interview-app/README.md

 ###Base features###
 *   Map View w/ pins (visual location on map)
-*   Pins should indicate shop name and any helpful selection information
+*   Pins should indicate coffee shop name and any helpful selection information
 *   List View with Search
 *   Details about the coffee shop (name, location, etc)